-Thankfully most of the side effects are temporary but some can have a long term effect on you.
+Thankfully, most of the side effects of a laser burn are temporary but some can have a long-term effect on you.

 Talk to us so we can recover maximum compensation for your laser hair removal treatment claim and on a No Win No Fee basis.
 We will make sure that during this difficult time we look after you in a sensitive and professional manner.

 The cause of scarring following laser hair treatment is varied and needs to be established before deciding whether to proceed with a claim for a laser hair removal negligence or compensation action.

 Sadly, it is not at all uncommon for clients to suffer with serious laser hair removal burns and scarring arising out of being treated by unqualified or inexperienced therapists who are using cheap or inadequate laser hair removal equipment.

 A duty of care is owed to you and it’s vital your practitioner asks you a whole series of questions before your treatment to ensure risks of burning and scarring are kept to a minimum.
 For instance, there is an increased chance of being burnt if you have been on a sunbed beforehand.
 This pre-exposure to light normally results in an increased amount of melanin (pigment) which in turn can result in the laser being more concentrated.

 During the actual laser hair treatment, it is customary for the skin to feel hot but the skin should cool down pretty quickly afterwards.